Pineapple Raisin Bread Pudding

 - 20-ounce can crushed pineapple, with liquid (see note)

-- 1/2 cup vanilla almond or rice milk
+- 1/2 cup vanilla almond milk or coconut milk (the beverage

 - 5 cups firmly packed Italian or French bread,